citizenfx/fivem-docs/content/docs/scripting-manual/using-new-game-features/collection-based-natives.md

 ---
-title: Work with drawable components and props using collections
+title: Work with Drawable Components and Props Using Collections
 weight: 10
 ---